lgarron/scripts/README.md

 Run `kill -9` for any processes using a given port.
 Example: `portkill 8000`

+### `set-remote-screen-sharing-resolution`

+Set the remote screen sharing resolution for a given computer automatically.
+Hardcoded to a 5K monitor and the 16-inch MacBook Pro.

 ### `symlink-replace`

 Replace a symlink with its target.